elastic/logstash-forwarder/README.md

     $ openssl req -x509 -batch -nodes -newkey rsa:2048 -keyout logstash-forwarder.key -out logstash-forwarder.crt

 This will generate a key at `logstash-forwarder.key` and the certificate at `logstash-forwarder.crt`.
 Both the server that is running logstash-forwarder as well as the logstash instances receiving logs will require these files on disk to verify the authenticity of messages.
+Please keep in mind that certificate generated in such way will have the default validity period of one month.
+You can specify this period using `-days` switch.

 Recommended file locations: